nikos-alexandris/ic/README.md

 The process of compilation is:

 1. Parse the functional program
-2. Transform the functional program to the equivalent intensional one
+2. Transform the functional program to a high level intermediate representation
+3. Compile the HIR to the intensional program
-3. Compile the intensional program to C
+4. Compile the intensional program to C
-4. Compile the C program to an executable and link it with the runtime library
+5. Compile the C program to an executable and link it with the runtime library

 ## Roadmap

 ### Compiler

 - [X] Parse functional programs as shown in `compiler/test.fl`
-- [ ] Peform error checking on the functional program (undefined variables, wrong argument arities, definition of nullary variable `result`, etc.)
+- [X] Peform error checking on the functional program (undefined variables, wrong argument arities, definition of nullary variable `result`, etc.)
 - [X] Handle function local arguments in the functional source program
 - [X] Transform the functional program to the equivalent intensional program
-- [ ] Compile the intensional program to C
+- [X] Compile the intensional program to C

 ### Runtime